-I make great coffees at home with the V60 and aeropress, but I want to be able to make espresso at home, and to steam milk.
-I’ve spent quite a lot of time looking into the various espresso machines available, and I’ve decided that I’m going to start with the Gaggia classic, use it for a while and review it – then try a different machine, so that eventually I’ll have written reviews on most of the popular espresso machines, at which point I’ll make a decision on which one to stick with.
+I make great coffees at home with the V60 and aeropress, but a few years ago I decided that I wanted to be able to make espresso at home, and to steam milk.
+I spent quite a lot of time looking into the various espresso machines available, and decided to start with the Gaggia classic, use it for a while and review it – then try a different machine, so that eventually I’ll have written reviews on most of the popular espresso machines, at which point I’ll make a decision on which one to stick with.

-I’m starting with the Gaggia classic, because as well as being one of the machines at the very bottom of the price range for prosumer espresso machines, it’s one of the most well-known espresso machines on the market.
+I started with the Gaggia classic, because as well as being one of the machines at the very bottom of the price range for home barista espresso machines, it’s one of the most well-known espresso machines on the market.
 More people have owned the Gaggia classic over the past 30 odd years than most other espresso machines ever made.

 So without further a do: